 The MGC may need to determine the time range information regarding the playout of the media resource used in a RTSP PLAY response, in this case the MGC shall CHOOSE wildcard the Play Range (pr) parameter.

-If the RTSP PLAY method contains a Scale header the appropriate value should be included in the Play Speed (sp) parameter.
+If the RTSP PLAY method contains a Scale header the appropriate value should be included in the Play Scale (ps) parameter.
 If the RTSP PLAY method contains a Speed header the appropriate value/s should be included in the Data Speed (ds) parameter.
 If the RTSP PLAY method contains a Seek-Style header the appropriate value should be included in the Seek Behaviour (sb) parameter.

-In addition the MGC may need to perform a CHOOSE wildcard on the RTP Information properties including Synchronization Source (ssrc), Sequence Number (seq) and RTP Time (ts).
+In addition the MGC may need to perform a CHOOSE wildcard on the RTP Information properties including Synchronization Source (rtpinfo/ssrc), Sequence Number (rtpinfo/seq) and RTP Time (rtpinfo/ts).

 The MGC may also set a NotifyCompletion event in order to ascertain when the playout of the signal has ceased.